Leon Kalustian: Communist imprisonments

-Rediscovery and dissidence
+Rediscovery

 In December 1977, Kalustian was one of 21 men and women who expressed solidarity with the communist regime, against the dissident movement launched by Paul Goma; the list, which was kept in the Securitate archive, also included public intellectuals such as Constantin Abăluță, Eugen Barbu, Fănuș Neagu, Zigu Ornea, Marin Preda and Dan Zamfirescu.
 Though Kalustian returned to journalism in 1978, publishing a column in Adrian Păunescu's Flacăra, he continued to be monitored by the Securitate.
 This literary recovery was reportedly arranged by Arachelian, who also aired an interview with Kalustian for state television; this institution then produced a documentary film about the literary life at Casa Capșa, with Kalustian as the narrator.
-Horasangian credits Kalustian's "discovery" to Păunescu, and notes that the columns produced as a result were "not at all bad".
 In 1980, poems about Kalustian, penned by his generation colleague Vlaicu Bârna, appeared in Bârna's collection Sandala lui Empedocle—critic Ovid Crohmălniceanu argues that they are among the more accomplished fragments of that volume.
 Kalustian was additionally featured as a raconteur in a Titulescu issue put out in early 1982 by Revista Română, which was published in four languages and circulated abroad.

+Horasangian credits Kalustian's "discovery" to Păunescu, and notes that the columns produced as a result were "not at all bad"; in a 2014 retrospective, the younger journalist Sever Voinescu similarly credits Păunescu, but also sees Kalustian, "one of the most brilliant interwar journalists", as being used as an asset during a "deceptive relaxation" of the Romanian regime.
 Kalustian ultimately collected his columns in five volumes, which appeared to generally positive reviews between 1980 and 1985 as Simple note.
 Commenting on their literary classification, critic Al. Dobrescu found Kalustian the essayist to be midway between Iorga and Lazăr Șăineanu, "but without the former's stylistic vigor or the latter's meticulousness."
 Also according to Dobrescu, much of the information they communicated was already public knowledge—with notable exceptions whenever Kalustian discussed the lesser-known writers, from Constantin Beldie and Cora Irineu to Nicolae P. Leonăchescu.
 The critic was upset that Kalustian never seemed interested in recounting his personal meetings with N. D. Cocea and George Mihail Zamfirescu, with the articles on them veering into a "deluge of musings, either restrained or pathetic, about the human condition, the cruelties of life, and other such things."
 Another reviewer, Teodor Vârgolici, praised Simple note for the "masterful bridging of personal recollections and authentic document"—but disliked Kalustian's negative musings about diarist Gala Galaction, which he read as "personal resentments".